AVATAR MUD

 A.V.A.T.A.R.
 MUD is a free, online, massively multiplayer, fantasy, text-based role-playing game (or MUD), set in a real-time virtual environment.
 It combines elements of role-playing games, hack and slash style computer games, adventure games and social gaming.

-It began as an LPMUD called Farside MUD at Newcastle University, in the summer of 1991, before ultimately relocating to the United States of America.
+It began as an LPMUD called Farside MUD at Newcastle University, in the summer of 1991, before ultimately relocating to the United States.
 It suffered catastrophic loss of data in August 1994, which led to a switch to the Merc code base.
 On 8 August 1995, its name was changed to A.V.A.T.A.R.
 MUD.

 Over two decades, the game's environment has grown into a fictional world spanning 327 areas across 20 planes, comprising 20,000 unique rooms with gameplay and features that significantly deviate from the original Merc codebase.

 History

 Early days

 The MUD was started in the summer of 1991 as an LPMUD called Farside MUD.
 It was initially hosted on the servers of Newcastle University by three PhD computer science candidates.
 It later moved to Swansea University until they announced a ban on mudding, before crossing the Atlantic to take up residence on a couple of machines in the United States of America.